aminzabardast/aminzabardast/README.md

 As a productivity geek 📈, I'm all about automating those mundane tasks to free up time for the good stuff! ⚙️

+I enjoy contributing to open source projects, especially the ones I use myself. ❤️

 When I'm not knee-deep in code, you'll catch me gaming 🎮, snapping photos 📸, getting lost in Sci-Fi books 📚, analyzing scientific papers 📄, or making a splash in the pool! 🏊‍♂️

 Let's chat about creating some seriously cool software together! 🚀